 Do you have a favorite book?

-[Ryan] Yeah, that’s good.
-Alright, what is your favorite food?
+What is your favorite food?

 What kind of legacy do you hope to leave?

 (laughing) Well, I have made a point of writing and publishing beginning when I was in my early 20s.
 Back then, it had to be print and I’m glad, because print is so permanent.
 Publishing has always been the core of my work, and it’s a record of everything I’ve done.
 I’m proud of it.
 I want to keep publishing in whatever form it takes—digital or video—but I always want the written word to be part of what I do, because that’s what lasts.